Solaire/GLC/README.md

 - New platforms:
   - Indiegala Client;
   - itch.
-- New feature: Export all games of a platform as shortcuts to a given folder [ISSUE #9]
+- New feature: Export all games of a platform as shortcuts to a given folder [#9]
 - New feature: In-app search
+- New feature: Launch launchers [#31]
   - Working fairly well, but switching between grid and list after a search with no matches sometimes causes selection/keypress issues
-- Ensure multiple library locations are supported and remove reliance on Windows uninstall registry where possible [ISSUE #18]
+- Ensure multiple library locations are supported and remove reliance on Windows uninstall registry where possible [#18]
   - Note: Migrating an Epic library requires you to move or update the .item files in "C:\ProgramData\Epic\EpicGamesLauncher\Data\Manifests"
 - Better handling of missing/malformed configuration entries (including changes between revisions)
   - Add missing entries and set to defaults;